Taithrah/wildcard-creator/README.md

 ## What it does

 - Edit YAML wildcard files in your browser
-- Visual editor with pattern helpers (don't need to memorize syntax)
+- Visual editor with pattern helpers
-- Validation that catches syntax errors, unbalanced braces, and common mistakes
+- Validation that catches common mistakes
-- - **NOTE** - The validation section is in need of more development
 - Test your wildcards and see sample outputs
-- Dark mode (because your eyes matter)

 ## Installation